 }

-That wildcard means any website on the internet can make authenticated requests to your API from a user's browser — including malicious sites.
-If your API uses cookies for authentication, an attacker could build a page that silently makes requests to your API on behalf of anyone who visits it.
+The wildcard means any website on the internet can make cross-origin requests to your API from a user's browser.
+If your API uses cookie-based sessions, an attacker can build a malicious page that silently makes authenticated API calls on behalf of anyone who visits it — reading their data, performing actions as them, exfiltrating information.
+This is a browser-based CSRF variant that CORS is specifically designed to prevent when configured correctly.

 $origin = $_SERVER['HTTP_ORIGIN'] ?? '';